 I do love social media.
 I learn so much through Instagram and even FB now that I am in writer and parenting groups.
 However, I am well aware it can be an enormous time waster.
 That is why I have social media days.

 I randomly picked three days of the week-Sundays, Tuesdays, and Thursdays-when I am allowed to scroll guilt-free through social media at any time I want for however long I want.
 The other days I don’t get on (most of the time).

 I end up not even spending that long on social media even on the days I can go on.
 It’s just become a habit.
 I check a few accounts that are informative, laugh at a few stories, and look at cute pictures of kids and dream of places to travel on traveling blogs.
 Then, I get off and resume my day.

 Try social media days to maximize productivity.
 If you want to get real about it, I have no social media in my 30-Day Challenge.

 Here, I would like to make a quick note on my TV-watching habits.
 I’ll be honest, I don’t really watch TV during the day.
-It’s not on in the background.
-I reserve TV for the night when spending time with my husband.
-I like TV, but it gets in the way of my productivity.
+It’s not on in the background because I get too distracted.
+I reserve TV mostly for the night when spending time with my husband or during nap time when I need a break from the day.

 10. Put Kids to Bed Early and Don’t Feel Guilty